gkorpal/gkorpal.github.io/_pages/book-list.md

 * **A Friendly Introduction to Number Theory** by *Joseph H. Silverman*: A modern introduction to elementary number theory.
 * **Topics in Number Theory (Volumes I and II)** by *William J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
 The volume 1 part can also be used as an introduction to elementary number theory.
 If you want to see the proof of Roth's theorem in terms of exercises, have a look at the book "An Invitation to Modern Number Theory" by Steven J. Miller and Ramin Takloo-Bighash.
 * **Number Fields** by *Daniel Marcus*: The best introductory text on algeraic number theory, where most big proofs are in the form of exercises.
 When I read the book in 2016, it was available only in old typewriter font but fortunately in 2018 Springer released its LaTeX edition!
 * **Multiplicative Number Theory** by *Harold Davenport*: This is a tough book for introducing analytic number theory, but worth the hardwork since the proof of Prime Number Theorem with a good extimate has been discussed.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).
-Also, Davenport's "Higher Arithmetic" is a nice second reading in elementary number theory.
+Also, Davenport's book "Higher Arithmetic" is a nice second reading in elementary number theory.
-* **Introduction to Elliptic Curves and Modular Forms** by *Neal Koblitz*: A great introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in the classic "A Course in Arithmetic".
+* **Introduction to Elliptic Curves and Modular Forms** by *Neal Koblitz*: A great introduction to modular forms, which basically adds details and exercises to Serre's condense one chapter introduction in his classic book "A Course in Arithmetic".
 * **Elementary Methods in Number Theory** by *M. B. Nathanson*: The part 3 of this book gives a good introduction to additive aspects of analytic number theory.
 I haven't spent much time on this book since I don't enjoy analysis in general.
 * **Number Theory 2: Introduction to Class Field Theory** by *Kazuya Kato, Nobushige Kurokawa and Takeshi Saito*: I haven't read this book, but in Prof. C.S.
 Rajan's opinion this is one of the best inroduction to class field theory.
-I know very little about class field theory, most of what I know can be found in the first part of Serre's "A Course in Arithmetic".
+I know very little about class field theory, most of what I know can be found in the first part of Serre's book "A Course in Arithmetic".
 * **Algebraic Number Theory** by *Jürgen Neukirch*: A really nice second introduction to algebraic number theory for someone interested in arithmetic geometry.
 This book nicely interlaces algebraic geometry with algebraic number theory.

 ## Algebraic Geometry ##